mklabs/mocha-browser-template/readme.md

 - test/mocha.opts   - Configure mocha with this file
 - test/utils/dom.js - Congirue jsdom environments

-To install dependencies, run:
+To install dependencies, run

-    $ npm install jsdom mocha -D
+    $ npm install jsdom mocha chai -D

-To launch the tests, run:
+To launch the tests with node, run

-    $ mocha
+    $ ./node_modules/.bin/mocha

+To run the tests directly in the browser, load `test/index.html`

+    open test/index.html

-To uninstall and undo the operation, run:
+To uninstall and undo the operation, run

     $ npm uninstall mocha-browser-template